 Every year, hundreds and thousands of rocky chunks the size of up to a house race into the earth’s atmosphere.
 These meteor showers are called Perseids.

 There is a reason for observatories to be located at high altitudes far from major centers of population causing light pollution.
 The Val d’Anniviers in Switzerland might fulfill these requirements.
 Indeed, there is a small observatory in Tignousa/St. Luc.
-When temperature is as low as during the last week, the sky is particularly clear, and […]
+When temperature is as low as during the last week, the sky is particularly clear, and…… Continue reading Stars, Snow, and Some Smoke

 Space Shuttle Discovery and International Space Station on the night sky.